alexander-rd/appxf/doc/TestStrategy.md

    changes and scanning for existing manual test cases)
  * a test case that is FAILING if any planned test case has no valid test execution
- * merging the coverage of valid manual test case executions with the oder unit tests or feature tests
+ * merging the coverage of valid manual test case executions with the automated unit tests or feature tests

 and scripting (or an application) assisting with:
  * triggering the steps mentioned above in TOX